 Chronic Disease

 The data on chronic disease reflect four critical dimensions of health (i.e., population health outcomes, access to care, quality of care, and health behaviors) where broadband connectivity may be used to enable effective and cost-saving interventions.
 Population health outcomes include adult obesity and diabetes prevalence, health-related quality of life measures (such as self-reported poor/fair health and sick days in the past month), and premature death.
 Access to care is represented by the number of primary care physicians per 100,000 population, as well as the total number of primary care physicians, dentists, and mental health providers in each county.
 Quality of care is represented by preventable hospitalizations.
 These are hospitalizations for diagnoses that are usually treatable in an outpatient setting, indicating that the quality of care in these settings was sub-optimal.
 Relevant health behaviors include adult smoking, excessive drinking, and physical inactivity.
-We also include variables on selected community factors—injury deaths and severe housing—that provide insight on the physical and safety environment in a county.
+We also include variables on selected risk factors—injury deaths and severe housing—that provide insight on the physical and safety environment in a county.

-These data sets are drawn from the 2021 release of the County Health Rankings & Roadmap program—a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Initiative.
+These data sets are drawn from the 2024 release of the County Health Rankings & Roadmap program—a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Initiative.
 They reflect the most recent data on the metrics of interest from the Centers for Disease Control and Prevention, Health Resources and Services Administration, Centers for Medicare and Medicaid Services, and American Medical Association, among others.

 Opioid-Related Mortality and Prescription Rates